 Our Thames Environment Fund provides financial support for projects that help improve the environment of the tidal Thames, in line with the goals of our river development framework, Thames Vision 2050.

-The environment fund is part of the PLA’s work to deliver the Thames Vision, which aims to secure greater use of the Thames and see the river between Teddington Lock and the North Sea become the cleanest since the Industrial Revolution.
+The environment fund is part of the PLA’s work to deliver the Vision, which aims to secure greater use of the Thames and see the river between Teddington Lock and the North Sea become the cleanest since the Industrial Revolution.

-Who was eligible to bid?
+Who is eligible to bid?

 - Community groups

 What types of project were we looking to support?

 An appendix to the application form contains a non-exhaustive list of potential project themes such as improving water quality, enhancing ecology and biodiversity, promoting sustainability, improving air quality.

 Where can I find additional information?